drvdijk/dotfiles/README.md

 ## ZSH

-Adding zsh to the list of shells:
+Adding zsh to the list of shells (note this is done in the homebrew install script already):

     echo $(which zsh) | sudo tee -a /etc/shells